jonhue/notifications-rails/notification-handler/README.md

 ## Contributing

-We hope that you will consider contributing to NotificationsRails.
+We hope that you will consider contributing to NotificationHandler.
 Please read this short overview for some information about how to get started:

 [Learn more about contributing to this repository](https://github.com/jonhue/notifications-rails/tree/master/CONTRIBUTING.md), [Code of Conduct](https://github.com/jonhue/notifications-rails/tree/master/CODE_OF_CONDUCT.md)